Playwright’s note:

 Limit exposure to violent media

 My goal is to reach as large an audience as possible of both teenagers and adults.
 We all need to work together.
-For the past 8 years, I have performed the show in theatres and in high schools.
+For many years, I have performed the show in theatres and in high schools.
 I would like to perform at colleges and universities as well.

 Production History for A Line in the Sand: